Preserving 97 Orchard Street

 Our Supporters

-The preservation of our historic landmark tenement at 97 Orchard Street is being made possible by Acton Family Giving, American Express, the City of New York, Craig Newmark Philanthropies, The Felicia Fund, the Preservation League of NYS, Samuel Freeman Charitable Trust, the Zegar Family Foundation, and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+The preservation of our historic landmark tenement at 97 Orchard Street is being made possible by Acton Family Giving, American Express, Craig Newmark Philanthropies, the Felicia Fund, the New York City Department of Cultural Affairs in partnership with the City Council and the Manhattan Borough President’s Office, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, the Samuel Freeman Charitable Trust, the Thompson Family Foundation, and the Zegar Family Foundation.

-Our new Joseph and Rachel Moore exhibit is being made possible by the City of New York, The Hearst Foundations, the Mellon Foundation, the Zegar Family Foundation, and The National Endowment for the Humanities: Democracy demands wisdom.
+Our new Joseph and Rachel Moore exhibit is being made possible by The Hearst Foundations, the Mellon Foundation, the New York City Department of Cultural Affairs in partnership with the City Council and the Manhattan Borough President’s Office, the Zegar Family Foundation, and The National Endowment for the Humanities: Democracy demands wisdom.